nooraiman/LaundryApp/README.md

 # LaundryApp
-This project was coded during my semester 3 using JAVA programming language
+This mini project was coded during my semester 3 using JAVA programming language